 Are you prepared for 2021?

 The salt water cure has been kept a closely guarded Feng Shui secret for thousands of years up until about twenty years ago when we released the formula.
 This cure has been copied by everyone nowadays although many people purchasing the cure from other Feng Shui websites are receiving the wrong information and are placing them incorrectly.
 Regardless of where you purchase this powerful cure from, it is critical to get it correct because when this extremely powerful cure is used incorrectly, this cure can have an extremely negative effect.,

 I have been using salt water cures in my home and office for over thirty years now for the amazing results you will see when you place it correctly.
 This is an extremely fast working cure when placed correctly to tackle sickness, loss of money and bad luck.
-This cure is used for the #5 and #2 stars, so this year (2020) you must place the cures in the east and south but also place them wherever needed on your fixed flying star if you have an accurate natal chart.
+This cure is used for the #5 and #2 stars, so this year (2021) you must place the cures in the southeast and north but also place them wherever needed on your fixed flying star if you have an accurate natal chart.

 In traditional Feng Shui you do not have to cure every part of your home.
 If the #2 or #5 stars fall in a bathroom, utility room, cloakroom or other room that you do not use often then you do not really need a salt water cure.
 If it falls in a lounge, bedroom, office or other commonly used room then you need to set up a cure sooner rather than later.